ome/ome-contributing/OMEROfigure.rst

    - |C| that if you are cropping an image that has ROIs on it, you are asked if you want to remove these ROIs when you crop it.
    - |C| that clicking Yes, No or Cancel on this dialog has the expected effect.

+#.
+Finally, export to PDF & TIFF to check that ROIs look same as in web UI.

+   - |C| that rotated images have ROIs showing in correct location on export.
+   - |C| that multi-page figures have ROIs in correct location on all pages.

 Info Tab
 ============================================================